Australia China Youth Association: Role in Australia-China Relations

 ACYA is prominent within the youth and education arenas of Australia-China relations, being acknowledged by the Australia-China Council as one of the key youth initiatives "that helps to connect younger generations of Australians and Chinese".
-ACYA has been recognized by Australian media such as The Australian Financial Review, The Australian, and Triple J as a major proponent of bilateral youth engagement and 'Asia literacy' in Australia.
+ACYA has been recognised by Australian media such as The Australian Financial Review, The Australian, and Triple J as a major proponent of bilateral youth engagement and 'Asia literacy' in Australia.

 ACYA is also the progenitor of other prominent Australia-China youth initiatives such as the Australia-China Youth Dialogue, Australia-China Young Professionals Initiative, and Engaging China Project.

-Organizational structure
+Organisational structure

-ACYA is administered by a national executive, consisting of the following positions:
+ACYA is administered by a Board, with the new executive elected each year by members of the outgoing team and chapter presidents at the Annual General meeting.
+The elected members of the national executive consist of: